 About Bungay, and the gold and silver that comes from it

 Bungay is a small Suffolk market town set in a loop of the River Waveney, with the remains of a Norman castle at its centre.
+It is a quiet, long-settled town, close to the Norfolk border and a fair distance from any city.
+People in Bungay sell gold and silver by post, UK-wide, with no shop visit needed and a prepaid label posted from the local Post Office.

-Three things set the offer, and all three are measured rather than assumed: confirmed purity, accurate weight, and the live market rate on assessment day.
-You read every figure in a written, itemised breakdown before you commit to anything.
-See how we value gold for the detail.
+Every offer is built from three measurable facts: confirmed purity, accurate weight, and the live precious-metal market rate on the day we assess your items.
+You see each figure in a written breakdown before you decide anything.
+See how we value gold and XRF testing explained for the full method.

 How a Special Delivery parcel travels from Bungay